ministryofjustice/opg-lpa/service-front/content/guidance/People_Certificate providers.md

 A certificate provider is an impartial person who confirms that you understand what you're doing and that nobody is forcing you to make an LPA.

-You need at least one certificate provider to make your LPA valid.
+You need a certificate provider to make your LPA valid.

 ## A certificate provider's role
 A certificate provider is a safeguard.
 They help to make sure that all's well when you make your LPA.
 They must confirm that: